julien-arino/3MC-PIMS-ICMS-Winnipeg-2025/information.md

 layout: page
 ---

+This research school is organized by the [Maud Menten Institute](https://maudmenteninstitute.org/) and  part of a series of events that emerges from the collaboration of three bodies: The [3MC program](https://natural-sciences.nwu.ac.za/paa/3MC), [PIMS](https://www.pims.math.ca/) and [ICMS](https://www.icms.org.uk/).

 # Location

 The school will be held on the Fort Gary Campus of the [University of Manitoba](https://umanitoba.ca/).
 More specifically, participants will be housed and lectures will take place at [St John's College](https://umanitoba.ca/st-johns-college/).